testdouble/json-to-svg-to-pdf/README.md

 ## Prerequisites

-The PDF generation relies on [librsvg](https://github.com/GNOME/librsvg)'s `rsvg-convert` bing being on your path.
+The PDF generation relies on [librsvg](https://github.com/GNOME/librsvg)'s `rsvg-convert` being on your path.

 To install it on a Mac with [homebrew](https://brew.sh), run `brew install librsvg`.